ldevillez/latex_tool/tikzCleaner/README.md

 - Adding a option to also produce PNG
 - Adding the flag `-p` or `--png` will produce a PNG with a DPI of 96
 - Adding the flag `--dpi [value]` will produce a PNG with a DPI of `[value]`
+- Now it will only compile .tex which have modification

 ## FAQ